dask-contrib/dask-sql/docs/source/best_practices.rst

 Optimize Partition Sizes for GPUs
 ---------------------------------
-File formats like [Apache ORC](https://orc.apache.org/) and [Apache Parquet](https://parquet.apache.org/) are designed so that they can be pulled from disk and be deserialized by CPUs quickly.
+File formats like `Apache ORC <https://orc.apache.org/>`_ and `Apache Parquet <https://parquet.apache.org/>`_ are designed so that they can be pulled from disk and be deserialized by CPUs quickly.
 However, loading data into GPUs has a substantial additional cost in the form of transfers from CPU to GPU memory.
-Minimizing that cost is often achieved by increasing partiton size.
+Minimizing that cost is often achieved by increasing partition size.
 Even when using Dask-SQL on GPUs, upstream CPU systems will likely produce small files resulting in small partitions.
 It's worth taking the time to repartition to larger partition sizes before querying the files on GPUs, especially when querying the same files multiple times.

 There's no single optimal size so choose a size that's tuned for your workflow.
-Operations like joins and concatenatations greatly increase GPU memory utilization, even if temporarilly, but if you're not performing many of these operations, the larger the partition size the better.
+Operations like joins and concatenations greatly increase GPU memory utilization, even if temporarily, but if you're not performing many of these operations, the larger the partition size the better.
 Larger partition sizes increase disk to GPU throughput and keep GPU utilization higher for faster runtimes.

 We recommend a starting point of around 2gb uncompressed data per partition for GPUs.
-It's ususually not necessary to change from default settings when running Dask-SQL on CPUs, but if you want to manually set partition sizes, we've found 128-256mb per partition to be a good starting place.
+It's usually not necessary to change from default settings when running Dask-SQL on CPUs, but if you want to manually set partition sizes, we've found 128-256mb per partition to be a good starting place.